 JUICY DEETS!
-Prabhas DROPS A HINT At His New Girlfriend; Did He Just Confirm DATING Shraddha Kapoor?
+Prabhas DROPS HINT About His New GF; Did He Just Confirm DATING Shraddha Kapoor?

-While promoting his upcoming film, Saaho, actor Prabhas drops a major hint around his love life and put many rumours to rest!
-From reacting to dating Anushka Shetty to opening up about marrying a US based girl, Prabhas talks about everything like never before and we can't stop wondering that did he just confirm that he's dating his Saaho co-star Shraddha Kapoor?
+While promoting his upcoming film, Saaho, actor Prabhas dropped a major hint about his love life and put many rumours to rest!
+From reacting to dating Anushka Shetty to opening up about marrying a US-based girl, Prabhas talked about everything like never before and we can't stop wondering if he did just confirm dating his Saaho co-star Shraddha Kapoor?

 Prabhas Denies Dating Anushka